-Victoria graduated from UNC–Chapel Hill with BAs in journalism and English literature and a minor in music, and has done some postgraduate coursework in worship and the arts at Regent College in Vancouver.
-Now she works as an editorial freelancer and blogs at ArtandTheology.org, where she explores how the arts can stimulate renewed theological engagement with the Bible; she is especially interested in contemporary religious art.
-In addition, Victoria serves as assistant editor of ArtWay, a Netherlands-based web publication that encourages church engagement with high-quality visual art, and as a consultant for the Visual Commentary on Scripture, an online biblical art project being developed by King’s College London.
+Victoria graduated from UNC–Chapel Hill with a BA in journalism and English literature and a minor in music, and she has done some postgraduate coursework in worship and the arts at Regent College in Vancouver.
+Now she works as an editorial freelancer and blogs at ArtandTheology.org, where she explores how the arts can stimulate renewed theological engagement with the Bible.
+She is the art curator for the Daily Prayer Project, a DC-based liturgical publication, and a contributor to the Visual Commentary on Scripture.
 Among her favorite sacred artists are Arcabas, Julia Stankova, and Jyoti Sahi.
-Follow her on Twitter @artandtheology.
+Follow her on Instagram @art_and_theology.

 Corey graduated from Towson University with a BS in Art History.
 Her primary area of study was Greek sculpture which she studied at the American School of Classical Studies at Athens.
 She enjoys ballet, writing, and making her friends laugh.
 Her favorite artists and authors include Canaletto, George Eliot, William Morris, and Dorothy Sayers.